Should I Sell My House Now?

 How to speed up the process

-There are many ways to help speed up the conveyancing process, such as organising paperwork and getting a mortgage in principle as soon as you can.
-Sorting out your Energy Performance Certificate can also speed up the process as this has to be included with a sale by law.
+There are many ways to speed up the conveyancing process, such as organising paperwork and obtaining a mortgage in principle as soon as possible.
+Sorting out your Energy Performance Certificate can also speed up the process, as this has to be included with a sale by law.

 One of the biggest holdups in the moving process can be slow conveyancing.
 We’re proud to offer an industry-leading ‘Fast’ upgrade as part of our services, guaranteeing exchange in 5 weeks for a freehold property and 8 weeks for a leasehold, or get your upgrade fee back for every week over the timeline.